berkeracir/ceng501/project/README.md

 * ***FDA*** means that STFT of segment is used as input to the model.
 * ***FDA+*** means that STFT of segment is used together with segment data as input to the model.
-* ***S*** means that I and Q values are used in width dimension in CNN model instead of channel dimension.
+* ***S*** means that I and Q values are used in width dimension in CNN model instead of channel dimension and different.
 In LSTM model, I and Q values are used directly in input dimension.

 For the training of all models, following parameters were used: